How often should my piano be tuned?

 What is a Pitch Raise?

 A pitch raise is the tuning process used to dramatically stretch the pitch of a piano when it’s notably “flat”.
 A piano that’s more than a quarter of a semi-tone (25cents) flat is usually considered to be too flat to achieve tuning stability with a single tune.
-In this situation we provide the service to bring the piano up to “concert pitch” with a pitch raise which would cost an extra $70 on top of the standard piano tuning fee.
+In this situation we provide the service to bring the piano up to “concert pitch” with a pitch raise which would cost from an extra $70 on top of the standard piano tuning fee.

 Should I move my piano away from the wall before the piano tuner arrives?